keshavsoft/KEJavaScript/README.md

-# CrudExtension
+# KEJavaScript Extension
-write end points in nodejs
+write js functionality

 ## Features

-- Helps you establish BoilerPlate code for File Crud and also to write SubRoutes and insert EndPoints of your wish.
+- Helps you establish Js code for shortcuts of your wish.

 ## Usage

-1. Open an Empty Folder.
+1. Open an js File.
 2. Open the Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`).
-3. Search for and run (`KS BoilerPlate`).
+3. Search for and run (`KS AddCode.ForDelete`).
-4. Find the available options there ( like `ArrayAndContent`).
-5. All the Folders and Files are copied to your empty Folder.
-6. .env file the place where you define ( Data Path and Port Number ).
-7. app.js is entry file.
-8. To create a subRoute from here use `KS RouteUse`
+4. Paste all functionality of delete.

 ## Requirements

 - Visual Studio Code version 1.50.0 or higher.

-## Extension Settings

-.env

 ## Known Issues

 - No known issues.

+## Commends

+🔹 AddCode ForDelete Description

+A delete functionality was created using a VS Code extension command AddCode.ForDelete for Bootstrap Table (bstable).
+The implementation includes:

+.
+Row-based delete handling

+.
+Confirmation alert before deletion

+.
+Safe removal of records from the table

 ## Release Notes